-The control panel, located on the front of the UPS, can contain a liquid crystal display (LCD) and pushbutton switches or a 10-inch color touchscreen to control the operation of the UPS and to display the status of the UPS system.
-See Chapter 7, "UPS Operating Instructions," for additional information.
+The control panel, located on the front of the UPS, contains a liquid crystal display (LCD) and pushbutton switches to control the operation of the UPS and to display the status of the UPS system.
+See Chapter 7, "UPS Operating Instructions" for additional information.